hedeenza/Clean-Speech-To-Text-Transcriptions/README.md

 ## Running the CLI
 `$ ./clean_stt_transcription -i <INPUT> -o <OUTPUT> -s <NUMBER>`

-- Input file (-i / --input): The speech-to-text transcript to clean.
+- `-i / --input`: Input file - The speech-to-text transcript to clean.
-- Output file (-o / --output): The name of the clean output file.
+- `-o / --output`: Output file - The name of the clean output file.
-- Number of sentences per paragraph (-s / --sentences-per-paragraph): The desired number of sentences in each paragraph (default 5).
+- `-s / --sentences-per-paragraph`: Number of sentences per paragraph - The desired number of sentences in each paragraph (default 5).

 - Ensure the program has executable permissions.

 ## Building from Source